NVIDIA/cuDecomp/docs/env_vars.rst

 ----------------------------------
 (since v0.5.1)

-:code:`CUDECOMP_PERFORMANCE_REPORT_DETAIL` controls the verbosity of performance reporting when :code:`CUDECOMP_ENABLE_PERFORMANCE_REPORTING` is enabled.
+:code:`CUDECOMP_PERFORMANCE_REPORT_DETAIL` controls the verbosity of performance reporting when :code:`CUDECOMP_ENABLE_PERFORMANCE_REPORT` is enabled.
 This setting determines whether individual sample data is printed in addition to the aggregated performance summary.

 The following values are supported:

 - :code:`0`: Aggregated report only - prints only the summary table with averaged performance statistics (default)
-- :code:`1`: Per-sample reporting on rank 0 - prints individual sample data for each transpose configuration, but only from rank 0
+- :code:`1`: Per-sample reporting on rank 0 - prints individual sample data for each transpose/halo configuration, but only from rank 0
-- :code:`2`: Per-sample reporting on all ranks - prints individual sample data for each transpose configuration from all ranks, gathered and sorted by rank on rank 0
+- :code:`2`: Per-sample reporting on all ranks - prints individual sample data for each transpose/halo configuration from all ranks, gathered and sorted by rank on rank 0

 Default setting is :code:`0`.